Osian Roberts: Career

-On 1 August 2019 it was announced that Roberts had become technical director of the Morocco national team.
+On 1 August 2019, it was announced that Roberts had become technical director of the Morocco national team.
 He resigned in July 2021.

-In August 2021 he became assistant manager to Patrick Viera at Crystal Palace.
-Viera was sacked by Crystal Palace in March 2023 with Roberts and other coaching staff also being released.
+In August 2021, he became assistant manager to Patrick Vieira at Crystal Palace.
+Vieira was sacked by Crystal Palace in March 2023 with Roberts and other coaching staff also being released.

+In December 2023, Italian club Como announced the appointment of Roberts as their new caretaker coach until the end of the 2023–24 Serie B season, replacing Cesc Fàbregas, who had also been caretaker; Roberts also served as head of development for the club.
+He eventually guided the club to promotion to Serie A after 21 years by finishing in second place.
+Fàbregas returned to the role in July 2024.